lm-kbc/dataset2022/README.md

 ### Ground truth ([``data/dev.jsonl``](data/dev.jsonl) and [``data/train.jsonl``](data/train.jsonl) and our private test files)

-Each line of a ground-truth file constitutes a JSON object with the following
+Each line of a ground-truth file contains a JSON object with the following
 fields:

 - ``SubjectEntity``: the subject entity (string)